abingdonpta/abingdonpta/content/about/roles.md

 The Vice Presidents' official responsibilities are described in [the bylaws](/bylaws/#article-6-duties-of-officers).

-In our PTA, Vice Presidents oversee a certain subject area (for example, communications or fundraising) and provide supervision and guidance to coordinators in that subject area, while representing their programs with the Executive Board.
+In our PTA, Vice Presidents oversee a certain subject area (for example, fundraising or educational programs) and provide supervision and guidance to coordinators in that subject area, while representing their programs with the Executive Board.
+They may also choose to directly perform much of the work in their subject area.

 ### 💰 Treasurer